 View Assessments (Prevue) “The Great Debate” Blog Post.
 In my current location, the View Assessments search result for Normative versus Ipsative Testing shows up in the third place.
 But the commentary on the View site is consistent with all of the best research available.
 Go here for more discussion.

 Lack of Online Information about the Use of Ipsative Tests in Hiring & Recruiting.
 You’ll discover little about the use of its ipsative test in hiring and recruiting, and what you do find will generally be negative.
 That is not to say that some of the test publishers do not dance around the issue, and offer up the kind of repetition that seems to suggest a wide application of the products—but virtually nothing specific about recruiting and training.
 Some publishers have rejected the trend and do make clear and unambiguous statements regarding the use of their tests, as noted here.

 ALTERNATIVES TO PREVUE

 Let the best Psychometric Assessment Win.
 As an independent assessment distributor for over 20 years, I would be open to using any validated psychometric assessment that made sense for the client.
 It just so happens that the Prevue assessment is a good value and has continued to improve and evolve (in 2020, View released the new TeamFit Report for simplified team coaching).
-From 08-09, I lived in Bogota (where you will find the world’s best Spanish), and we tested Colombianos to validate the Prevue assessment for Spanish.
+From 08-09, I lived in Bogota (where you will find the world’s best Spanish), and we tested thousands of Colombianos to validate the Prevue assessment for Spanish.
 After 30 years and millions of tests conducted, this Canadian company is a proven winner.